 The method, procedures and controls which will apply to the storage, request for, extraction and/or retrieval, delivery, protection and destruction of the requested copy of an escrowed key shall be described in a KRPS.
 The ECA shall submit the KRPS along with the CPS for the EPMA approval.
-High-level requirements for the KRPS are listed in an appendix.
 The ECA KRP is provided as a separate document.
 The ECA KRPS shall comply with the ECA KRP.